abhisheksr01/spring-boot-microservice-best-practices/.github/ISSUE_TEMPLATE/document_improvement.md

 ---
 name: "Documentation Improvement"
 about: "Suggest an improvement or correction to the project's documentation"
-title: "docs(scope) - Short description of the documentation issue"
+title: "docs(scope) - short description of the documentation issue"
 labels: "documentation"
 assignees: ""